top of page

 Starting as a runner can give you valuable on-set experience and help you build a network of useful industry contacts.

-Those already working in the industry will understand how erratic contracts can be and may find they have to support their directing work with supplementary roles as a teacher, passing their skills on to up-and-coming directors.
+Those already working in the industry will understand how erratic contracts can be.
+They may find they have to support their directing work with supplementary roles as teachers, passing their skills on to up-and-coming directors.

 What can you expect to earn as a film director?

-The average UK salary is £50,440, but this salary is variable and differs in terms of your experience level, the size and type of production you work on and the company you work for.
+The average UK salary is £50,440, but this salary is variable and depends on your experience level, the size and type of production you work on, and the company you work for.

 You may work long, unsociable hours, often evenings and weekends, from home, in a studio, or on location.
 You may even travel and stay away from home for long periods.

-As a director, you will guide and manage a production team comprising actors and crew towards completing the project.
-You can find yourself directing a variety of projects, including feature films, short films, television shows, commercials, music videos and corporate videos.
+As a director, you will guide and manage a production team comprising actors and crew to complete the project.
+You can direct a variety of projects, including feature films, short films, television shows, commercials, music videos, and corporate videos.

 Employability Skill Mindmap